jasp-stats/jaspDescriptives/inst/help/descriptives.md

     - Has selectable boxplot, violin, and jitter elements for displaying the distribution of the data.

 ### Statistics
+- Central Tendency (only for continuous variables):
+  - Mode: Mode of the data points; if more than one mode exists, only the first is reported.
+  - Median: Median of the data points.
+  - Mean: Arithmetic mean of the data points
 - Percentile Values:
   - Quartiles: Displays the 25th, 50th, and 75th percentiles of the data points.
   - Cut points for x equal groups: Displays the cut points that divide the data into x equal groups; default is 4 equal groups.
   - Percentiles: Displays the xth percentile; percentile values must be separated by comma.
-- Central Tendency (only for continuous variables):
-  - Mean: Arithmetic mean of the data points
-  - Median: Median of the data points.
-  - Mode: Mode of the data points; if more than one mode exists, only the first is reported.
-  - Sum: Sum of the data points.
 - Dispersion (only for continuous variables):
   - S.E.
 Mean: Standard error of the mean.
   - Std. deviation: Standard deviation of the data points.